 To join IFP School, you must have four or five years of higher education, such as a French Engineering Degree (5 years) or an American Bachelor of Sciences (4 years) or an equivalent title.

 Yes, of course.
-Every year, about 50% of our students are international students.
+Every year, about 50% of the class is composed of international students.
 This diversity is an asset and a precious resource for the School.

 Please note that you have one month to complete your application.
 After this period, your file will be deleted from the database and you will have to create a new application.